-Due to the COVID-19 pandemic, the Swedish government has restricted the sale of alcohol in bars and restaurants, until further notice.
-No alcohol is to be served after 8 pm (20:00).
-This might lead to some restaurants and bars closing earlier than usual, or not opening at all.
+Due to the COVID-19 pandemic, the Swedish government has restricted the sale of alcohol in bars and restaurants, until May 17.
+All restaurants and bars must close at 8.30 pm (20.30).
+This might lead to some restaurants and bars not opening at all.

 In recent years, Sweden’s capital has become well known around the world for its award-winning breweries and love affair with natural wine.
 It feels like a new wine bar is opening every other week and, over the last four years, I’ve made it a personal mission to try them all.

 After much pain-staking and rigorous research, I’ve narrowed down this list to bring you my five favourite wine bars in Stockholm.

 My first trip to Ambar was on a dark, winter evening - something we’re no strangers to here in Sweden.
 It’s a few minutes walk from St. Eriksplan tunnelbana station on a quintessentially Stockholm street lined with yellow funkis-style apartment buildings.